 - Explain why you want to learn and work with them

-- If the advert only explains the qualification or learnership – research that field and make comments about what interests you most (make sure it’s linked to what you will do on the learnership)
+- If the advert only states the qualification or learnership field – research that information and make comments about what interests you most (make sure it’s linked to what you will do on the learnership)

 - Express an interest in what the company does